Exterior views of the VA Boston Healthcare System's three main locations. Different shots of three buildings are shown left to right.

 VA Boston Healthcare System Staff

-Because the VA Boston Healthcare System is so well-managed and funded, the center attracts some of the world’s best talent.
+Because the VA Boston Healthcare System is well-managed and funded, the center attracts some of the world’s best talent.

 Leading doctors from around the globe have worked at VABHS, further enhancing its prestige and reputation for excellence.